 - a site plan showing building location and footprint, driveway position, fencing, site coverage calculations, setback dimensions, and general levels/ contour information; - floor plans of all buildings; - a full set of elevations including all sides of the building with heights and dimensions.
-This shall include the final full description of exterior materials, finishes and colours (walls, roof, windows, door frames, doors, gutters, and garage doors); - a landscape plan showing hard and soft landscaping on the lot, including patios, decks, outdoor areas, footpaths, walls, driveways, fences (including specifications and details of all perimeter fencing), trees (including any large specimen tree planting), lawns, planting beds, and other landscape features (including a plant list of all trees, bushes, gardens, and plants to be planted on the lot); and - any non-compliance with the Design Guidelines must be clearly annotated on plans.
+This shall include the final full description of exterior materials, finishes and colours (walls, roof, windows, door frames, doors, gutters, and garage doors).
+This should include LRV specification. - a landscape concept plan showing hard and soft landscaping on the lot, including patios, decks, outdoor areas, footpaths, letterboxes, walls, driveways, fences (including type and finished height of all perimeter fencing), trees (including any large specimen tree planting), lawns, planting beds, and other landscape features (including a basic list of all plant species and common names to be installed.); and - any non-compliance with the Design Guidelines must be clearly annotated on plans.